DiscordBM/DiscordBM/README.md

 #### Concurrent Requests
 `ClientConfiguration`s `CachingBehavior` has the ability to avoid multiple concurrent requests with the same "cacheable identity".
-* You can enable caching using DDC's `configuration.cachingBehavior` through the initializers by passing `cachingBehavior: .enabled` or the `.custom` static functions.
+* You can enable caching using DDC's `configuration.cachingBehavior` through the initializers by passing `cachingBehavior: .minimal`, `.enabled` or the `.custom` static functions.
-* As an example, if you make 10 concurrent requests to the same endpoint with the same parameters, the DDC will only perform 1 of those requests, and let the other 9 requests use the cached value.
+* As an example, if you have caching enabled for a cacheable endpoint, and you make 10 concurrent requests to the endpoint with the same parameters, the DDC will only perform 1 of those requests, and let the other 9 requests use the cached value.

 </details>